Linuxfabrik/monitoring-plugins/check-plugins/statusiq/README.md

 ## Overview

 Monitors a [StatusIQ](https://www.site24x7.com/statusiq/) (by Site24x7) status page via its RSS feed.
-Returns a component-by-component status overview with Nagios-compatible alerting.
+Returns a component-by-component status overview.
+Alerts when a component is under maintenance, degraded or partially out, and raises a critical state for a service disruption or a major outage.

 **Important Notes:**